ethereum/EIPs/EIPS/eip-1.md

 - **Withdrawn** - The EIP Author(s) have withdrawn the proposed EIP.
 This state has finality and can no longer be resurrected using this EIP number.
 If the idea is pursued at later date it is considered a new proposal.
 - **Living** - A special status for EIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably EIP-1.

-### ERC Peers
+### Technical Assistants

-Core EIPs are intensely scrutinized by the client teams and other developers and EIP Editors are generally familiar with the Ethereum protocol, whereas ERCs cover a wide and growing range of applications and are often outside the expertise of any Editor.
+Core EIPs are intensely scrutinized by the client teams and other developers for technical soundness, but the EIP Editors may still lack relevant expertise.
+And the numerous ERCs cover a wide and growing range of applications that are even more likely to be outside the expertise of any Editor.
 Historically, this has put a strain on the Editors' responsibility to maintain quality.
-Therefore, an ERC Author should, with the help of the Editors, designate at least two Peers with relevant expertise who can help the Author refine the Idea technically, edit Drafts, and generally support the Author through the stages of the EIP Process.
+Therefore, the Editors *at their discretion* may require Technical Assistants with the relevant expertise who can review the Author's Idea and work with the Author to ensure a technically sound proposal.

 ## What belongs in a successful EIP?